bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 - [ ] undo-redo abstraction
 - [ ] entities can be added and removed
-- [ ] existing component values can be modified using a graphical interface
+- [ ] components can be added, removed, and modified
-- [ ] resources can be inspected, showing their values and allowing modification
+- [ ] resources can be modified
 - [ ] scenes can be saved back to disk
 - [ ] interactive transform gizmo in the viewport
   - [ ] translation